PEDESTRIAN ACCIDENT INJURY COMPENSATION

 Insurance companies have teams of claims staff dedicated to working with you directly.
 Whilst this may appear to be a genuine attempt to assist you, the reality of the situation is that insurance companies know that they are able to resolve your claim for considerably less if you do not engage a lawyer.
 Unfortunately, not engaging a solicitor is a mistake that far too many injured people make resulting in large amounts of compensation and entitlements being lost.

-The solicitors at Advantage Legal have decades of experience which includes working in insurance companies, working as Decision Makers to resolve disputes between insurers and injured people and working as pedestrian accident injury lawyers.
-We make the compensation process all about you.
-So get in contact with our team today.
-Your claim is worth more with Advantage Legal.
+The solicitors at Advantage Legal are Accredited Specialists in Personal Injury law and have decades of experience which includes working in insurance companies, working as Decision Makers to resolve disputes between insurers and injured people and working as pedestrian accident injury lawyers.

 It is common for NSW personal injury lawyers to represent injured pedestrians on a no-win, no-fee basis.
 For more information on this, please read our FAQ What does No-Win, No-Fee mean?.

 There are legislative prohibitions on certain types of billing arrangements.
 The most common form of billing arrangement is hourly rates, where an injured person pays an hourly rate for a solicitor’s services.
 Other forms of billing arrangements that exist include fixed fees and event/stage based fees.

 At the time of your initial consultation with a law firm, you’ll be provided with a document commonly called a ‘cost agreement and disclosure’.
 This document will outline how the law firm proposes to charge for representing you on your claim.
 You’ll be asked to sign this document, so make sure you read it closely and understand what you’re signing up to.